Can I Sue For An Online Privacy Invasion in Baltimore, Maryland?

 If you follow the news, you are likely the terms “4th Amendment” or “unconstitutional search”, or some variation thereof, with great and consistent frequency as former Donald Trump struggles to challenge the seizure of classified material from his Mar A Lago Beach club.
 Some 250 years prior to these events, colonial citizens, who had long been subjected to random searches and indiscriminate seizure and use of their property at the hands of British forces and agents, declared a revolution, rose up against their colonial masters and planted the seeds of what would become the single greatest country the world has ever known, and its foremost and most-enduing democracy.
 Indeed, although the list of grievances was long, the failure to respect the interests and desires of colonial citizens to be secure in their homes and personal effects is one of the prime motivating causes of America’s revolution and its war for independence.
 As discussed at great length in other articles and material on this site, the role of the right to privacy is routinely discussed in criminal causes involving arrests and searches.
 To be sure, the concept of a “right to privacy” generally has direct applicability when a court deciding a criminal case is ruling on whether a particular search or seizure was constitutional.
 One of the key factors in the test, or analysis, employed by such a court is examining whether the individual contesting the admissibility of evidence or contraband found enjoyed a “reasonable expectation of privacy” in the place, area, or container, from which the contraband or other evidence was taken.
 In this context, the Supreme Court has set forth a two-part test in determining the reasonableness of one’s expectation of privacy.
 Where both the individual possesses a subjective expectation of privacy in the place or activity invaded, and this internal expectation is also one that society generally is willing to deem reasonable, that individual enjoys a constitutionally protected zone that should be free from unreasonable government intrusion.

 Certainly, applicability in the context of a criminal prosecution is not the only realm in which the notion of the “right” to privacy or privacy, generally, is found in our justice system.
-Maryland's civil system is one premised on providing an individual with compensation in the form of money damages when another invades their legally protected interests, without cause or justification.
-Whereas the privacy interest protected by the Fourth Amendment, in the criminal realm typically involves homes, property, vehicles, or the sanctity of one's person, it could be argued that the privacy interest- that of reputation, standing, solitude, and peace of mind, guarded by Maryland's civil privacy provisions is significantly broader.
+As attorney Eric T. Kirk will tell you, Maryland’s civil system is one premised on providing an individual with compensation in the form of money damages when another invades their legally protected interests, without cause or justification.
+Whereas the privacy interest protected by the Fourth Amendment, in the criminal realm typically involves homes, property, vehicles, or the sanctity of one’s person, it could be argued that the privacy interest- that of reputation, standing, solitude, and peace of mind, guarded by Maryland’s civil privacy provisions is significantly broader.

 Invasion of Privacy as Civil Claim